robrogers3/commandbus/README.md

 ### Your Goal:

 Have a way to accomplish some task which takes many subtasks.
-Perhaps currently you have the subtasks inside one class or event one method.
+Perhaps currently you have the subtasks inside one class or even just one method.
 Some kind of God Object.

 ### The Solution: